Intellectual Property Rights

 We offer a “one stop shop” for all intellectual property matters, whether in the United Kingdom or overseas.
 We have good connections with patent and trade mark attorneys, trade mark and domain searching and monitoring agencies, intellectual property lawyers in multiple jurisdictions, specialist legal translators and other professionals in the intellectual property world enabling you to acquire, protect and enforce intellectual property rights globally.

 As just a few general examples, we can help you in the following instances:

 - Commercial exploitation of intellectual property through licensing, assignment, research and development, collaboration, and joint venture agreements

-- Contentious intellectual property matters in the UK Intellectual Property Office, the Office for Harmonisation in the Internal Market (Trade Marks and Designs) and the Intellectual Property Enterprise Court
+- Contentious intellectual property matters in the UK Intellectual Property Office, EU Intellectual Property Office and the Intellectual Property Enterprise Court

 - Identification and audit of intellectual property rights, generally, and as part of corporate due diligence in connection with corporate transactions and separate acquisitions and sales of intellectual property assets

 - Infringement and passing off actions, domain name disputes and trade mark oppositions

 - Licensing of intellectual property assets such as patents, know-how, copyright, designs and trade marks